 One of the most recent and beloved of the modern day gurus was Sathya Sai Baba.
 He recently passed in 2011 leaving millions mourning their loss.
-Although a humble man, dozens of limousines including the best party bus st louis had available, carried a number of his well known followers who attended his funeral.
+Although a humble man, dozens of limousines including the best party bus in town.
+They carried a number of his well known followers who attended his funeral.
 Personally I knew many followers of Sathya Sai Baba, and his influence has branched out over 178 countries with an estimated six to ten million devotees.
 I honor his gifts that continue to touch so many, and at the time felt a sadness for those who “lost” his physical presence when he died.

 He was a great philanthropists as well as a spiritual leader and used his influence to aid others by teaching through service.
 His work encouraged people to take on service activities as a way to reach levels of spiritual advancement.
 He inspired centers for the aid of the underprivileged with over 1,200 Sathya Sai Baba branches still in existence.
 His network includes free schools, universities, ashrams, hospitals and clinics.
 In his name, clean drinking water projects have been completed, bringing fresh water to areas in dire need.